 Saucepans are incredibly versatile tools in the kitchen, though their value often goes under the radar.
 Though you may not recognize this type of pan by its name, you likely already have one in your cupboard.
 Saucepans are typically circular and made of metal, with taller sides compared to regular pans, more closely resembling pots.
 As indicated by their name, saucepans are often used to cook sauces, though they have a range of other applications like boiling rice and vegetables, sauteing, making puddings, soups, and more.

 Good quality saucepans are durable, heat quickly and evenly, and cool rapidly.
-These pans are made for a number of different materials, the most common being durable stainless steel or aluminum for even heating, and ceramic models are also available.
+These pans are made of a number of different materials, the most common being durable stainless steel or aluminum for even heating, and ceramic models are also available.
 Many of these saucepans have firmly riveted handles for added stability and don’t transfer heat to the cook’s hands, as well as a lid for simmering and steaming.
 The best saucepan for your kitchen depends on your preferred material, the range of recipes you cook, and what quantities you plan on cooking with.
 If you tend to prepare larger meals with more complex recipes, you’ll likely want to invest in more than one saucepan in various sizes.

 Popular Types of Saucepans